sahilpatel09/IP-Tracker/README.md

 # IP-Info-tracker
-I created this project for and also to teach vue js to my friend.
+I created this project for fun and also to teach vue js to my friend.
 Feel free to contribute to this project.
 I could add a lot of stuff but I did it in just 2 hours.
 It can be a good one day project for beginners.

 ![IP-INFO-TRACKER-GITHUB](https://raw.githubusercontent.com/sahilpatel09/ip-tracker/main/public/screenshot_ip_info_tracker.png)